 Traders can apply this knowledge to forex and almost every other kind of commodity and security, including crypto.
 Bollinger Bands can be applied from hourly to monthly timescales.

-Forex traders can use this calculation to assess whether a currency pair is overbought or oversold.
+Forex traders understanding Bollinger Bands can use this calculation to assess whether a currency pair is overbought or oversold.
 When prices are close to the upper band, it’s an overbought indicator and lower means it could be oversold.

 2. Stochastic Oscillators